 - We will then send feedback on all submissions, whether we have accepted them for publication or not.

-- If we do accept your submission, you’ll then be guided through the process of publication by our Editor-in-Chief who will help you make any minor amendments that may be required before publication.
-This is the time when we check for any minor spelling or grammar errors, or when we may have feedback that we think will make your story stronger that you may wish to incorporate.
+- If we do accept your submission, you’ll then be paired with one of our editors and guided through the editorial and publication processes.
+The editorial process is to make any minor amendments that may be required before publication.
+This is the time when we check for spelling or grammar errors, or flow and syntax, or when we may have feedback that we think will make your story stronger that you may wish to incorporate.

 - If we do not accept your submission, you are free to substantially edit the piece and submit it next issue, but we retain the right to refuse to include a piece until the editors deem it suitable.
-Please do not submit the same piece twice – all submissions must be significantly different from each other for consideration.
+Please do not submit the same piece twice – all submissions must be significantly different from each other for consideration, and are much more favourably looked upon if they adhere to the theme, if even obliquely.

 A few reminders